 Segla trail starts as a wide gravel path, but it steadily gains elevation.
 All the way, it’s well defined and marked – look out for red marks on the trees and rocks.

-At first there are no difficulties at all, although gravel path turns into a muddy track.
-Only when you pass the fork signposted to Barden and a small valley, the path narrows and becomes very rocky – some sections have dwarfed birch roots sticking out making it harder to pass.
+At first there are no difficulties at all, although the gravel path turns into a muddy track.
+Only when you pass the fork signposted to Barden and a small valley, the path narrows and becomes very rocky – some sections have tree roots sticking out making it harder to pass.
 So take your time and be careful, especially when the trail is wet.

-The views over Fjordgard and towards Barden become nicer with every step.
-In no time you get to a wide plateau finished with a 350 metres drop on one side, but with plenty space for picnic.
+With every step, views over Fjordgard and towards Barden become more dramatic.
+In no time you get to a wide plateau finished with a 350 metres drop on one side, but with plenty of space for picnic.
 Here you will get first glimpse of your final climb to Segla.
 It may look a bit intimidating but in fact, it’s not very exposed if you keep to the right side of the slope.
 If however, you want an adrenaline kick keep to the left, especially near the top… Or if you dare, lean over the edge and look down.
 Whatever you do, please be careful!

 Once you reach the cliff edge, you’ll be able to fully appreciate the steepness of the final climb to Segla’s summit.
-Hiking it, is quite tough!
+It’s a rather tough hike!
 And very steep indeed!
 Some sections are quite eroded, small stones are escaping from under your feet, making it more difficult still.
 Don’t worry thou, take your time and climb carefully!

-The very final section before summit passes large boulders, then you’ll need to use your hands to continue climbing.
+The very final section before summit passes large rock slabs, and you’ll need to use your hands to continue climbing.
 Keep in mind, there’s no ‘wrong or right path’ at that point – just find your way and slowly move up.

 The climb from the plateau to the summit takes approximately 40 minutes, and as I mentioned already, you will have spectacular views around you, but won’t really see the beauty of Segla itself.
 Don’t worry thou, views over Mefjorden and the surrounding mountains are magnificent, they really are.